3dlg-hcvc/paris/README.md

 }
 ```
 ## Aknowledgements
 The NeRF implementation is powered by [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn) and [nerfacc](https://github.com/KAIR-BAIR/nerfacc).
+The codebase is partially borrowed from [instant-nsr-pl](https://github.com/bennyguo/instant-nsr-pl).
 Please check out their great work for more details!